 1 SEC.
-642. ESTABLISHMENT OF SPECIALIZED CRIMINAL IN 2 VESTIGATOR OCCUPATIONS.

-3 The Secretary of Homeland Security shall establish specialized Criminal Investigator occupations within the 4 5 Department: one for the investigation of violations of immigration laws, another for customs laws, and a third for 6 7 agriculture laws.
-These divisions shall coordinate closely 8 with each other under the direction of a high-level official within the Department, but shall report to separate oper-9 ational chains of command.
-10
+642. ESTABLISHMENT OF SPECIALIZED CRIMINAL IN- 2 VESTIGATOR OCCUPATIONS.
+3 The Secretary of Homeland Security shall establish 4 specialized Criminal Investigator occupations within the 5 Department: one for the investigation of violations of im- 6 migration laws, another for customs laws, and a third for 7 agriculture laws.
+These divisions shall coordinate closely 8 with each other under the direction of a high-level official 9 within the Department, but shall report to separate oper- 10 ational chains of command.
 11 SEC.
-643. ESTABLISHMENT OF CAREER PATHS TO CRIMI12 NAL INVESTIGATOR POSITIONS.

-13 The Secretary of Homeland Security shall ensure 14 that all persons selected for criminal investigator positions 15 within the Department of Homeland Security possess a 16 minimum of 3 years of field experience within the Depart-17 ment or its predecessor agencies in the specialized area 18 of law that will be investigated.
+643. ESTABLISHMENT OF CAREER PATHS TO CRIMI- 12 NAL INVESTIGATOR POSITIONS.
+13 The Secretary of Homeland Security shall ensure 14 that all persons selected for criminal investigator positions 15 within the Department of Homeland Security possess a 16 minimum of 3 years of field experience within the Depart- 17 ment or its predecessor agencies in the specialized area 18 of law that will be investigated.
+19 SEC.
+644. ADDITIONAL IMMIGRATION ENFORCEMENT 20 AGENTS.
+21 In each of fiscal years 2015 through 2019, the Sec- 22 retary of Homeland Security shall increase by not less 23 than 500 the number of positions for full-time active duty 24 immigration enforcement agents responsible for trans- 25 porting and guarding detained aliens above the number

-19sec.
-644. Additional immigration enforcement20agents.

-In each of fiscal years 2010 through 2014, the Secretary of Homeland Security shall increase by not less than 500 the number of positions for full-time active duty immigration enforcement agents responsible for transporting and guarding detained aliens above the number of such positions for which funds were allotted for the pre ceding fiscal year.
+1 of such positions for which funds were allotted for the pre- 2 ceding fiscal year.
 3 SEC.
 645. INCREASE UNITED STATES BORDER PATROL 4 AGENT AND INSPECTOR PAY.

-5 (a) IN GENERAL.-Effective as of the first day of the 6 first applicable pay period beginning on or after the date 7 of the enactment of this Act, the rate of basic pay for 8 all employees of the Department of Homeland Security de-9 scribed in subsection (b) shall be increased in accordance 10 with subsection (c).

-(b) EMPLOYEES DESCRIBED.-This section applies to any individual who, as of the date of the enactment of this Act-

-(1) is a journey level United States Border Patrol agent or immigration, customs, or agriculture inspector within the Department of Homeland Security, whose primary duties consist of enforcing the immigration, customs, or agriculture laws of the United States;

-(2) has completed at least one year of service as a United States Border Patrol agent or inspector (whether as an employee of the Department of Homeland Security, the Department of Justice, or both agencies combined); and
+5 (a) In General.-Effective as of the first day of the 6 first applicable pay period beginning on or after the date 7 of the enactment of this Act, the rate of basic pay for 8 all employees of the Department of Homeland Security de- 9 scribed in subsection (b) shall be increased in accordance 10 with subsection (c).
+11 (b) Employees Described.-This section applies 12 to any individual who, as of the date of the enactment 13 of this Act- 14 (1) is a journey level United States Border Pa- 15 trol agent or immigration, customs, or agriculture 16 inspector within the Department of Homeland Secu- 17 rity, whose primary duties consist of enforcing the 18 immigration, customs, or agriculture laws of the 19 United States; 20 (2) has completed at least one year of service 21 as a United States Border Patrol agent or inspector 22 (whether as an employee of the Department of 23 Homeland Security, the Department of Justice, or 24 both agencies combined); and

-(3) is receiving an annual rate of basic pay for positions at GS-11 of the General Schedule under section 5332 of title 5, United States Code.

-4 (c) INCREASE DESCRIBED.-The basic rate of pay for 5 the employees described in this subsection shall increase 6 from the annual rate of basic pay for positions at GS7 11 of the General Schedule to the annual rate of basic 8 pay for positions at GS-13 of such schedule.
+- 1 (3) is receiving an annual rate of basic pay for - 2 positions at GS-11 of the General Schedule under - 3 section 5332 of title 5, United States Code. - 4 (c) Increase Described.-The basic rate of pay for - 5 the employees described in this subsection shall increase - 6 from the annual rate of basic pay for positions at GS- - 7 11 of the General Schedule to the annual rate of basic - 8 pay for positions at GS-13 of such schedule.